sdhutchins/gbs-guide/README.md

 - Take notes about your rotation and note how you feel each day
 - Try to get to know the people in the lab so you can learn as much about what it's like to be in the lab and whether you would want to be around those people for the next 4-5 years
 - Ask as many questions as you can about the lab and mentor
-    - Do you come in the lab on weekends?
+    - Do you come to the lab on weekends?
     - Do you feel pressure to work a lot of hours?
     - How many hours do you work per week?
     - When you feel overwhelmed, do you feel comfortable enough to ask for breaks?